 When you take your Apple Watch out of the box, it's the same as everyone else's.
 What makes your smartwatch personal is the style and the apps, which mean your Apple Watch will be unique to your needs.

 guide on how to set up your Apple Watch.

-Check out our guide on how to use the Apple Watch, including all the new features and interface tweaks from watchOS 4 and ones coming through watchOS 5.
+Check out our guide on how to use the Apple Watch, including all the new features and interface tweaks from watchOS 6.

 - CARROT Fit

 - Just Press Record

 If you're looking for more ways to trick out your smartwatch, check out our guide to the best Apple Watch apps β and also check out some of our other round-ups.

 One of the key features of the Apple Watch is as a fitness tracker and sports watch.
 The beauty of a smartwatch is adding this kind of functionality into one single device β and while it's taken some time, the Apple Watch is a hugely powerful device.

 Apple Watch: Fitness and activity explained

 It's a very good fitness tracker and can also track workouts β and if you have a Series 5 with GPS, it can replace your standard fitness watch.
 Most of the features will be found in the Workout app and Activity app.

 The Activity app keeps tabs on movement, calories burned and standing time, and you're encouraged to 'close the rings' in order to make your daily goals.